jaysoo/jaysoo.ca/_posts/2015-03-30-container-component-pattern-in-angular-1.markdown

 });
 {% endhighlight %}

-The other advantage of this approach is that we can plug the UI component into other containers.
-As long as the container passes data through the `user` attribute to `userGreetingMessage` then everything will just work!
+The other advantage of this approach is that we can plug the component into other containers.
+As long as the container passes data through the `user` attribute to `userGreeting` then everything will just work!

 ## Interaction with data services

 Certain interactions with the UI should affect application data.
 Form submissions may require new resources to be created.

-A UI component can accept *callbacks* that will be invoked when certain events happen.
+A component can accept *callbacks* that will be invoked when certain events happen.
 In Angular, this is done with the `&` attribute on an isolate scope.
-The container component can pass its handlers to child components as callbacks, but interaction with data services still reside in the container.
+The container can pass its handlers to child components as callbacks, but interaction with data services still reside in the container.

 Let's say we want to add a feature for users to double-click on their name in the